"...live deep and suck out all the marrow of life..." then wash it all down with a homebrew! (Henry David Thoreau and Mob Barley)

 There is a lot of information on this website about the the equipment, supplies and ingredients you will need, as well as the basics on how to brew your first beer the right way.
 For those just beginning, don't worry, every homebrewer started right where you are, with hopes of brewing really great beer at home.
 You will find page after page of information to help you make great beer on your first batch.
 Before you buy a kit and brew your first batch, spend a little time researching the basics and it will pay huge dividends in the quality of your beer.
 By applying what you learn here, you will avoid many of the mistakes most homebrewers make and some are still making.

-For those who are already brewing great beer, there are many articles for the advanced brewer too.
-These range from adjusting your brewing water to building your own RIMS brewing system.
+For those who are already brewing great beer, there are many articles on brewing science for the advanced brewer too.
+These range from adjusting your brewing water, evaluating your beer, to building your own RIMS brewing system.
 You'll find information on temperature control, fermentability of your wort, basic and advanced topics on kegging, a really good section on troubleshooting... you name it, it's all here.
-I try to find the best sources of information on the internet and in brewing literature and compile all that information in one spot.
-I know it's a hassle having to go through all those sources looking for the right answers.
-That was the goal in writing this website, to bring all the technical information about brewing and present them to you in a condensed form that is easy to digest.
+I try to find the best sources of information on the internet, brewing literature, and my own brewing experience and compile all that information in one spot.
+I know it's a hassle not knowing where to look for the right answers.
+That was the goal in writing this website, to bring all the technical information about brewing and present it to you in a condensed form that is easy to digest.

-I've been brewing for a few years now and have been lucky enough to have won some national awards.
-I've read just about every book on brewing and I'm constantly looking to add new ideas as well as advanced brewing topics that may be difficult to locate for the average homebrewer.
+I've been brewing since 2005 and making wine since 1988 and I've been lucky enough to have won some national awards along the way.
+I've read just about every book on brewing science, and I'm constantly looking to add new ideas as well as advanced brewing topics that will be of interest to all homebrewers.

 Home brewing your own beer is rewarding on so many levels.
 What other hobby allows you to use math, chemistry and biology to make something you are passionate about, beer, and have fun while doing it?
-Before long, hand-crafting your own beer will become an all-consuming passion, just like it has for me.
+Before long, hand-crafting your own beer will become an all-consuming passion, just like it has for me and most others in the hobby.

 So, for the beginner wanting to brew award-winning beer at home for the first time, or the seasoned homebrewer looking for answers to some nagging questions about his techniques or processes, you can find the answers in Winning Homebrew.com.